Town of Chamonix in the winter

 Raclette being served in a French restaurant with potatoes and cheese

+Raclette is an absolute must-eat if you’re in Chamonix during wintertime!
 Although its origins are from Switzerland, raclette is now a holiday food in many French households, especially those in the Alps.

-Raclette consists of melted cheese served with boiled potatoes, mini gherkins (small pickles) and local charcuterie — best accompanied by a hearty glass of red wine or crisp white wine to cut through the richness.
+Raclette consists of melted cheese served with boiled potatoes, mini gherkins (small pickles) and local charcuterie — best accompanied by a hearty glass of red wine or crisp white French wine to cut through the richness.

+To indulge in this heartwarming meal or any similar Savoyard specialties, head to a restaurant that features raclette, tartiflette, or fondue.
 The three top-reviewed options for raclette in Chamonix are Le Manchu (1 Rue de Lyret), La Calèche (18 Rue du Dr Paccard), and Le Sérac (148 Rue du Dr Paccard)

-Leave a Comment
+Leave a Reply